gnicol/GitSwarm/perforce_swarm/doc-ce/migrate_ci_to_ce/README.md

 ```

 This can happen if you are updating from versions prior to 2015.3 straight
 to 2015.4.
-The fix for this is to update to Omnibus 2015.3 first and then
+The fix for this is to update to 2015.3 first and then update
-update it to 2015.4.
+GitSwarm to 2015.4.

 #### Permission denied when accessing /var/opt/gitswarm/gitlab-ci/builds